PattyHarris/Bootcamp-Week10-job-board/README.md

 ## Add the Job Dashboard

 1. Create a new page, dashboard.js to show the jobs posted by a company.
 Makes use of the current Job/Jobs components by adding an 'isDashboard' flag.

+## Allow Cover Letter from Job Seekers

+1. Add an Application model to the schema (and migrate....).
+This also required the addition of 'applications Application[]' to both Job and User tables.
+2. In the job page 'pages/job/[id].js' add a link to the URL '/job/<job id>/apply'.
+3. Create the 'pages/job/[id]/apply.js' that will contain a form for the cover letter.
+4. The 'submit' button will make a POST call to '/api/application'.
+When the POST is complete, the user is taken back to the dashboard.
+5. Tried to fix coverletter -> coverLetter, but that causes a bunch of problems.
+It needed to be fixed in the schema first...
+6. Note that the interface is a bit weird - you go to a job, where you can then click on an 'apply' button, but then it redirects you back to the dashboard...which is weird.
+I think this will be fixed in the next lesson.